Skip to main content

 The key is .gitignored; never commit it.
 The sysbuild profile at zephyr/sysbuild/aen/sysbuild.conf already references the matching public key via SB_CONFIG_BOOT_SIGNATURE_KEY_FILE, so it is compiled into the bootloader in Step 2.

 Treat the production signing key like the master key it is.
-For fielded units it lives inside the OPTIGA Trust M secure element and never touches a host disk — losing access to the provisioned secure element means no future firmware can be installed on any device whose bootloader trusts it.
+Losing it means no future firmware can be installed on any device whose bootloader trusts it; leaking it means anyone can install firmware on every such device.
+Back it up offline, in a safe, before you sign the first production image.
 The dev key under keys/ is for the bench only.

 Step 2 — Build and Sign a Firmware Image